-17. LIMITED WARRANTIES\\\
+17. LIMITED WARRANTIES

-The standard Citation CJ3 Aircraft (Aircraft) Limited Warranty which covers the aircraft, other than Williams' engines and associated engine accessories, is set forth below.
+The standard Citation CJ1+ Aircraft (Aircraft) Limited Warranty which covers the aircraft, other than Williams' engines and associated engine accessories, is set forth below.
 Cessna specifically excludes vendor subscription services and the availability of vendor service providers for Optional and Special Equipment Request (SER) equipment from Cessna's Limited Aircraft Warranty.
 Following Cessna's Limited Warranty, the engine and engine accessory warranty of Williams is set forth.
 Both warranties are incorporated by reference and made a part of the Purchase Agreement.
 All warranties are administered by Cessna.

-17.1 Cessna Citation CJ3 Limited Warranty (Limited Warranty)
+17.1 Cessna Citation CJ1+ Limited Warranty (Limited Warranty)

-Cessna Aircraft Company (Cessna) expressly warrants each new Citation CJ3 Aircraft (exclusive of engines and engine accessories supplied by Williams which are covered by their separate warranty), including factory-installed avionics and other factory-installed optional equipment to be free from defects in material and workmanship under normal use and service to the first user for the following periods after delivery:
+Cessna Aircraft Company (Cessna) expressly warrants each new Citation CJ1+ Aircraft (exclusive of engines and engine accessories supplied by Williams which are covered by their separate warranty), including factoryinstalled avionics and other factory-installed optional equipment to be free from defects in material and workmanship under normal use and service to the first user for the following periods after delivery:

-(a) Five years or 5,000 operating hours, whichever occurs
+(a) Five years or 5,000 operating hours, whichever occurs first, for Aircraft component parts manufactured by Cessna;

-17. LIMITED WARRANTIES (Continued)\

-first, for Aircraft component parts manufactured by Cessna;

-- (b) Five years or 5,000 operating hours, whichever occurs first for Collins standard avionics: - (c) Two years for all other standard avionics; and - (d) One year for optional avionics, Special Equipment Requests (SERs), interior furnishings and exterior paint and all vendor items including engine accessories supplied by Cessna unless otherwise stated in the Optional Equipment Selection Guide.
+(b) Five years or 5,000 operating hours, whichever occurs first, for Collins' standard avionics;

+(c) Two years for all other standard avionics; and

+(d) One year for optional avionics, Special Equipment Requests (SERs), interior furnishings, exterior paint and all vendor items including engine accessories supplied of the aircraft maintenance activity in an online format which is printable locally.
+Semi-annual reports concerning projected annual maintenance requirements, component removal history and fleet-wide component reliability are provided as part of the service.

+Services are provided through a secure Internet Site requiring a computer with Internet connectivity.
+A local printer is required to print paper versions of the online reports and documentation.
+If receiving these services through the Internet is not feasible for an operation, a paper based service delivered through the U.S. mail is available at an additional fee.

+by Cessna unless otherwise stated in the Optional Equipment Selection Guide.

-Any remaining term of this Limited Warranty is transferable to subsequent purchasers.
+Any remaining term of this Limited Warranty is automatically transferred to subsequent Purchasers of the Aircraft.

-Cessna's obligation under this Limited Warranty is limited to repairing or replacing, at its sole option, any part or parts which within the applicable warranty period are returned at the owner's expense to the facility where the replacement part was purchased with completed claim information and which are found defective by Cessna.
-(Replacement parts must be procured through Citation Parts Distribution or any Cessna or Cessna-authorized Citation Service Facility and are only warranted for the remainder of the applicable original aircraft warranty period.
-A new warranty period is not established for replacement parts.)
-The repair or replacement of defective parts under this Limited Warranty will be made by or through any Cessna or Cessna-authorized Citation Service Facility without charge for parts or labor for removal, installation, and/or actual repair.
-All import duties, customs brokerage charges, sales taxes and use taxes, if any, on such warranty repairs or replacement parts are the warranty recipient's sole responsibility.
-(Location of Cessna and Cessna-authorized Citation Service Facilities will be furnished by Cessna upon request.)
+Cessna's obligation under this Limited Warranty is to repair or replace, at its sole option, any part or parts which within the applicable warranty period are returned at the owner's expense to Cessna or any Cessna-owned or Cessna-authorized Citation Service Facility (defined as a Citation Service Facility authorized by Cessna to work on your model aircraft) with completed claim information and which, upon examination by Cessna or its designee, are found to be defective.
+The replacement part must have been procured from Cessna or a Cessna-owned or Cessna-authorized Citation Service Facility, and the defective part and claim information returned to the Cessna Facility where such replacement part was procured.
+Such replacement parts are only warranted for the remainder of the applicable original aircraft warranty period.
+A new warranty period is not established for replacement parts.
+The repair or replacement of defective parts under this Limited Warranty will be made by any Cessna-owned or Cessna-authorized Citation Service Facility without charge for parts and/or labor for removal, installation and/or actual repair.
+All import duties, customs brokerage fees, sales taxes and use taxes, if any, on such warranty repairs or replacement parts are the warranty recipient's sole responsibility.
+(Location of Cessna-owned and Cessna-authorized Citation Service Facilities will be furnished by Cessna upon request.)